Company Logo - Home Link

 The Municipal Theater São Luiz at Praça do Rossio has beautiful architecture as well as a great schedule of plays, film and documentary screenings, book signings, and stand-up comedy performances.

-The architecture and history of the building is a big draw for private events, but many of them will still be on the public calendar.
+The architecture and history of the building are a big draw for private events, but many of them will still be on the public calendar.

 If you check the calendar for public showcases by local artists, some of them are free!